 The best Alexa speakers come largely from Amazon itself.
 The Echo device lineup benefits from the deepest assistant integration, and you shouldn’t find anything that an Echo can’t do as far as Alexa’s powers are concerned.

-Our top pick among the best Alexa speakers is the flagship, third-generation Amazon Echo.
+Until those speakers come out, our top pick among the best Alexa speakers is the flagship, third-generation Amazon Echo.
 The $99 towering smart speaker sounds superb for the price, is loud enough to fill a large living space and has an attractive cloth-covered exterior.

-You can also group multiple Echo speakers together to create an intercom system in your home, and send messages out to your family or housemates as you see fit.
 That’s why the $50 Echo Dot is also one of the best Alexa speakers you can buy.
 The hockey puck-sized smart home device is affordable enough to place in every room, and even comes in a clever ‘with Clock’ edition that’s capable of replacing your dumb, outdated radio clock.

 If money is no object, and you take home audio seriously, take a look at the Sonos One.
 It’s a bit pricey at $199, but you won’t find a better-sounding Alexa smart speaker out there.
 The Sonos One works with hundreds of streaming sources through the company’s massive library as well.
-The one caveat is that the Sonos One doesn't get all of Alexa’s capabilities, such as the ability to call or drop in on other smart speakers.

 The best Alexa speakers you can buy today